Unvaccinated Brazilian Prez’s Son Gets COVID After New York Trip

 During a meeting with U.K. Prime Minister Boris Johnson, who lauded the AstraZeneca vaccine, Bolsonaro said he had not gotten the jab.

-The Brazilian president said that he had canceled a trip and been isolated in Brasilia since Wednesday after he learned of his health chief’s diagnosis.
+The Brazilian president said that he had canceled a trip and been isolating in Brasilia since Wednesday after he learned of his health chief’s diagnosis.

 On Friday, after publicly disclosing her illness, Cristina said on Twitter that she would continue to isolate based on medical advice and is doing well.
 According to her public schedule, she was not among the delegation that traveled to New York for the UN General Assembly but had recently met with G20 ministers in Italy.
 On Wednesday, she appeared in photos shared on Facebook with Brazil’s Infrastructure Minister Tarcísio Freitas who is not wearing a mask.